 WHAT TO DO IF YOUR NEW HAMPSHIRE DRIVER'S LICENSE IS SUSPENDED

 Having your New Hampshire driver's license suspended is a serious matter and it is essential to adhere to State law in the event that your license is suspended.
-If you believe your license may be suspended due to one of the reasons listed above it is advisable to speak with a traffic ticket lawyer or a DUI-DWI lawyer.
+If you believe your license may be suspended due to one of the reasons listed above it is advisable to speak with a traffic ticket lawyer

 The most important things to be aware of following a license suspension are:

 - If your license has not already been taken away from you in court, you must surrender it to the New Hampshire Division of Motor Vehicles.
 You can surrender your license in person at a Driver Licensing Office or mail it to:

 Department of Safety

 Division of Motor Vehicles

 Concord NH 03305

 - While your license is suspended, you are not permitted to drive.
 If you are found driving with a suspended license, you may be imprisoned for up to five years, and/or the length of your suspension may be increased

 - After your suspension is over, you will receive a written notice of restoration, with instructions on how to restore your license.
 Do not drive until you have completed the necessary steps and received a valid, replacement license from the New Hampshire DMV.

 - New Hampshire does not issue any hardship licenses during the suspension period.